CS5008-SP2025-Wang/lab0/README.md

 Important notes:

-Your code must compile and run on the Khoury machines to earn credit.
+In general (but not for Lab 0), your code must compile and run on the Khoury machines to earn credit.
 Make sure you test your programs on these machines, as this is where we grade your assignments.
-You must commit any additional files(if any) into your repository so we can test your code.
+You must commit any additional files (if any) into your repository so we can test your code.
 Points will be lost if you forget!